scarletbright/avalanche-docs/docs/v1.0/en/tutorials/creating-a-local-testnet.md

 ## Next steps

 That's it!
-Your local AVA network is up and running.
+Your local Avalanche network is up and running.
 It has the default blockchains: the X-Chain, C-Chain and P-Chain.
 The only Subnet that exists is the Default Subnet.